 - Hope & Justice (accepts submissions in all art forms): This category is an opportunity for youth living through history to express their feelings and to inspire others through art.
 Hope & Justice will be accepting submissions monthly, in any art form.

-5. Submit an Intent to Direct Form to let us know that you are planning to submit a film.
-Submitting the form does not obligate you to submit an entry, just as not submitting the form does not disqualify entries, but it helps us with the planning process.
+5. Submit a Registration Form (coming soon!) to let us know that you are planning to submit a film.
 Only one per film team, please!

 - Suicide Prevention Toolbox